Can we prescribe the physical parameters of multiple black holes?: Preliminaries

-As boosts and spatial rotations are special Lorentz transformations it is straightforward to construct models of moving black holes with preferably oriented speed and spin by performing suitable combinations of boosts and rotations on a Kerr black hole that is in rest with respect to an auxiliary Minkowski background.
-Note also that displacement of these boosted and spinning black holes may be represented by a trivial transformation of the argument of $H$ and $\ell_{\alpha}$ whence all the generic displaced, boosted and spinning individual black holes may be produced by the outlined process.
+As boosts and spatial rotations are special Lorentz transformations it is straightforward to construct models of moving black holes with preferably oriented speed and spin by performing suitable combinations of boosts and rotations on a Kerr black hole that is in rest and suitably oriented with respect to a auxiliary Minkowski background.
+Note also that displacement of these boosted and spinning black holes may be represented by a straightforward change in the argument of $H$ and $\ell_{\alpha}$ whence all the displaced, boosted and spinning individual black holes may be produced by applying the indicated transformations.

 Now we are almost ready to combine the parabolic-hyperbolic form of the constraints with superposed Kerr-Schild black holes.
 As indicated in the introduction solving the constraints in their parabolic-hyperbolic form (\ref{bern_pde})--(\ref{ort_const_n}) requires specifications of the unconstrained variables $\widehat N^i,\widehat \gamma_{ij}, \boldsymbol\kappa$ and $\interior{\rm\bf K}_{ij}$ everywhere on $\Sigma$, and, in addition, an initialization of constrained variables $\widehat N, {\rm\bf k}{}_{i}$ and ${\rm\bf K}^l{}_{l}$ on one of the $\rho=const$ level surfaces.